newnightcoder/100daysofcode/R1D9/LOG DAY 9.md

 link to my daily tweet [here](https://twitter.com/Nightcoder2/status/1208967314114265088)

 **what i did:**
-- played a lot on my Tschichold pen, trying to get the perfect layout with grid, some things work some others don't in term of layout result.
+- played a lot on my Tschichold pen, trying to get the perfect layout with grid. some things work some others don't, in terms of layout result.
 - i used flexbox, finally! super easy to get.

 **what i learned:**